Power/Speaker Wiring Harness

 For an aftermarket HU which has its USB socket at the end of a "pigtail" cable or includes a male-to-female USB extension cable, you'll only need a zero-length male-male adapter.
 I have adapters similar to this for $2:

 If your car does not have the OEM USB socket, the alternate aux+USB pod also available as a replacement part from Subaru (P/N H621SAJ220).
 See pictures here.
 You would need to order the alternate pod yourself from a Subaru parts vendor (see list of US online discount vendors here).

 Study the connection diagrams in your new HU's installation manuals.
 With the cables and interface adapters required for some phones or iPods, it's sometimes not practical to retain your car's factory aux or USB sockets (due to the physical layout of all the pieces).

 Older iPods sometimes use an interface cable which splits out into two plugs at the rear of the HU — one to plug into a USB socket and the other into an A/V aux input (4-pole style, with both audio and video).
 Your car's factory 3.5mm aux jack supports stereo audio only — it will not support video for an iPod video cable.
-So if you plan to use that kind of iPod cable, you may not want my aux harness.
+So if you plan to use that kind of iPod cable, you may not want my aux harness (or the IS335 cable kit).
 See this post for pictures and more information.

 Retain OEM Subwoofer

 If your car has the rectangular-shaped OEM accessory subwoofer under either of the front seats, similar to this:

 ...or one of the OEM accessory rear subwoofers made by Kicker, those types of subs will work with an after-market HU without any modifications or special wiring needed.
 All of those subs have a T-harness which taps power, ground, and the front speaker outputs from the radio's power/speaker harness.
 See this post for details (post #4 in my 'Subaru stock HU Info' thread on NASIOC).